LabeliaLabs/responsible-ai-assessment-platform/README_DEV.md

 Use the `update.sh` script (with `./update.sh`), but be careful with programs!
 For instance, it is better to stop docker (down) before installing docker upgrades.

-This script basilly does this:
+This script basically does this:

 ```sh
 sudo apt update && \